stechstudio/slate/source/includes/_companies.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the company to retrieve include | If set to `users` will return all the users for this company as well.
+ID | The ID of the company to retrieve include | Set to `users` to fetch all the users for this company as well

 ## Create a Company